 Eden is very easily accessible, only eight miles from the M74, north bound and south bound motorway traffic should exit at Moffat and follow AA signs to the festival site heading towards Dumfries along the A701.

-You can also use public transport – Dumfries and Galloway Bus Timetables – website with regions transport links and timetables, the X74 is to/from Glasgow/Dumfries and 101 via St Ann’s is to/from Edinburgh/Dumfries.
+Dumfries and Galloway Bus Timetables – website with regions transport links and timetables, the X74 is to/from Glasgow/Dumfries and 101 via St Ann’s is to/from Edinburgh/Dumfries.
 The stop is St Ann’s, but double check with the driver that they go past the Eden Festival site.
+Once you get to the bus stop please wait for the Eden shuttle bus to take you down to the ticket office.

 Alba Taxis 01387 259555